 Primacy

-The state should work to maintain the State Health Department's primacy role in implementing the federal Safe Drinking Water Act.
+The state should work to maintain the State Health Department's primacy role in implementing the federal Safe Drinking Water Act(SDWA).
+Additionally, the annual funds provided to VDH by municipal utilities and public service authorities to ensure VDH has sufficient staffing to maintain primacy over the SDWA should not be diverted for other uses.

 Water Supply